China Railways JF2

-The China Railways JF2 (解放2, Jiěfàng, "liberation") class steam locomotive was a class of 2-8-2 steam locomotives for goods trains operated by the China Railway.
+The China Railways JF2 (解放2, Jiěfàng, "liberation") class steam locomotive was a class of "Mikado" type steam locomotives for goods trains operated by the China Railway.
 They were originally built for the South Manchuria Railway (Mantetsu) by several American and Japanese manufacturers, as well as by Mantetsu's Shahekou Works, between 1924 and 1932.

 History

 To fill the need for powerful locomotives to haul heavy goods trains from the Fushun Coal Mines and Dalian, Mantetsu ordered the first five Mikani class locomotives from the American Locomotive Company of Schenectady, New York in 1924.
 After completion of the superheated three-cylinder locomotives, extensive performance tests were conducted, the results of which attracted considerable attention from the railway industry; despite a wheel diameter of only 1,370 mm, they reached a maximum speed of 101.4 km/h.
 They were immediately successful, and production of copies began at Mantetsu's Shahekou Works in 1926.
 They were the first Mantetsu locomotives to weigh over 100 t, as well as the first to be built with automatic stokers.
 Although their performance was excellent, the complexity of the three-cylinder arrangement led to consideration of a superheated 2-10-2 tender locomotive design as a replacement.
 However, this plan was abandoned, and more Mikanis were built instead.
 After a number of incidents involving broken crankshafts, the Mikashi class was designed as the successor to the class in 1933.